3 Using a power of attorney in Scotland

 If your relative lacks mental capacity

 If your relative is no longer able to make their own decisions, it is too late to apply for a Continuing Power of Agreement or a Welfare Power of Agreement.
-In this situation, an application can be made for a 'Guardianship Order' to the Scottish Office of the Public Guardian.
+In this situation, an application can be made for a 'Guardianship Order' to the appropriate Sheriff Court.
 Anyone can apply for such an order, including a partner, family member, friend or a professional, such as a solicitor, or someone from the person’s local authority social work department.

 If successful, the Sheriff can authorise the Guardian to do anything that appears necessary or expedient with respect to the property and affairs of the person lacking capacity.